kdprkr/MerlinsManuscript/README.md

 # MerlinsManuscript
-Complete materials for reproducing microbiota-related results for: <br/>
+This repository houses the complete materials for reproducing microbiota-related results published in: <br/>

 **Host and gut microbial metabolism of *Bifidobacterium longum*-fermented rice bran and rice bran in healthy mice** <br/>
 Nealon et al. 2019 <br/>